When you buy an Electric Vehicle (EV) you may be offered the option of having a home chargepoint installed as well.

 The Electric Vehicle Homecharge Scheme (EVHS) provides a grant to UK customers who are owners of an eligible EV of up to £350.
-A cross-government team, the Office for Low Emission Vehicles or OLEV for short administers the grant.
+A cross-government team, the Office for Zero Emission Vehicles or OZEV for short administers the grant.

 For more on the Electric Vehicle Homecharge Scheme visit here.

 In Scotland, Energy Saving Trust may provide up to £300 further funding on top of this.
 For more visit here.

 Charging from solar PV

 If you have solar PV installed, it makes sense to use the electricity it generates to charge your EV either directly by charging during daylight hours or via storing the renewable energy in a battery during the day and using the stored energy to charge the EV in the evening.

 If you are planning to use solar PV to charge your car be sure to select an EV chargepoint solution that enables effective solar charging.